Energy efficiency in transport: Aircraft

 Passenger airplanes averaged 4.8 L/100 km per passenger (1.4 MJ/passenger-km) (49 passenger-miles per gallon) in 1998.
 On average 20% of seats are left unoccupied.
 Jet aircraft efficiencies are improving: Between 1960 and 2000 there was a 55% overall fuel efficiency gain (if one were to exclude the inefficient and limited fleet of the DH Comet 4 and to consider the Boeing 707 as the base case).
 Most of the improvements in efficiency were gained in the first decade when jet craft first came into widespread commercial use.
 Compared to advanced piston engine airliners of the 1950s, current jet airliners are only marginally more efficient per passenger-mile.
 Between 1971 and 1998 the fleet-average annual improvement per available seat-kilometre was estimated at 2.4%.
 Concorde the supersonic transport managed about 17 passenger-miles to the Imperial gallon; similar to a business jet, but much worse than a subsonic turbofan aircraft.
 Airbus puts the fuel rate consumption of their A380 at less than 3 L/100 km per passenger (78 passenger-miles per US gallon).

-The mass of an aircraft can be reduced by using light-weight materials such as titanium, carbon fibre and other composite plastics.
-Expensive materials may be used, if the reduction of mass justifies the price of materials through improved fuel efficiency.
-The improvements achieved in fuel efficiency by mass reduction, reduces the amount of fuel that needs to be carried.
-This further reduces the mass of the aircraft and therefore enables further gains in fuel efficiency.
-For example, the Airbus A380 design includes multiple light-weight materials.
+The weight of an aircraft can be reduced by using lighter-weight materials such as titanium, carbon fibre and other composite plastics.
+Expensive materials may be used, if the reduction of weight justifies the price of materials through improved fuel efficiency.
+The improvements achieved in fuel efficiency by weight reduction, reduces the amount of fuel that needs to be carried.
+This further reduces the weight of the aircraft and therefore enables further gains in fuel efficiency.

 Airbus has showcased wingtip devices (sharklets or winglets) that can achieve 3.5 percent reduction in fuel consumption.
 There are wingtip devices on the Airbus A380.
 Further developed Minix winglets have been said to offer 6 percent reduction in fuel consumption.
 Winglets at the tip of an aircraft wing smooth out the wing-tip vortex (reducing the aircraft's wing drag) and can be retrofitted to any airplane.

 NASA and Boeing are conducting tests on a 500 lb "blended wing" aircraft.
 This design allows for greater fuel efficiency since the whole craft produces lift, not just the wings.
 The blended wing body (BWB) concept offers advantages in structural, aerodynamic and operating efficiencies over today's more conventional fuselage-and-wing designs.
 These features translate into greater range, fuel economy, reliability and life cycle savings, as well as lower manufacturing costs.
 NASA has created a cruise efficient STOL (CESTOL) concept.

 Fraunhofer Institute for Manufacturing Engineering and Applied Materials Research (IFAM) have researched a shark skin imitating paint that would reduce drag through a riblet effect.
 Aircraft are a major potential application for new technologies such as aluminium metal foam and nanotechnology such as the shark skin imitating paint.